 In addition, each of our Board Committees considers risk within its area of responsibility.
 For instance, our Audit Committee asks management to address a specific critical accounting issue at most of its meetings, and considers the overall impact that the issue has on our financial position and risk profile.
 In addition, they discuss legal and compliance matters, and assess the adequacy of our risk-related internal controls.
-Further, prior to the presentation of the risk report to the Board, the Audit Committee reviews the changes from the previous year.
+Further, the Audit Committee annually surveys the Board and management and, as part of the company's Enterprise Risk Management Program, identifies specific risk topics that the Audit Committee directs be addressed in presentations to the full Board.
 Likewise, the Personnel and Compensation Committee considers risk and structures our executive compensation programs with an eye to providing incentives to appropriately reward executives for growth without undue risk taking.
 Each year, the Personnel and Compensation Committee also performs a risk assessment with respect to our executive compensation program.
 The Investment Policy Committee evaluates the risk and return of our investments and has retained a financial advisor to assist on such matters.
 The Nominating and Governance Committee annually reviews governance practices with respect to risk and oversight.
 Additionally, on an annual basis, the Nominating and Governance Committee reviews our company's and Board Committees' structures to ensure appropriate oversight of risk.